prastiyo12/home-assignment/README.md

 curl http://localhost:8080/trigger
 ```

-This simulates an administrative or system-initiated request to retrieve data from connected POS clients.
+This simulates a system-initiated request to retrieve a file from any connected client.

 ---

 ## Notes

 - Files are streamed directly to disk to avoid high memory usage
-- The client does not expose any inbound ports
+- Clients do not expose inbound ports
-- The system is suitable for offline-first retail environments
+- The system is designed for distributed environments with limited network access
-- Designed to be easy to operate and maintain by small engineering teams
+- Focused on clarity, correctness, and pragmatic system design

 ---

 ## Disclaimer

 This project is a **technical demonstration** intended for evaluation purposes.
-It focuses on clarity, correctness, and pragmatic system design rather than production hardening.
+It prioritizes simplicity and correctness over production hardening.